 -

-Test case must not contain the chain of steps with expected result for them (in a way - "step-result" → "step-result" → "step-result") - such test cases must be separated into several test cases with different pre-conditions (as exception test case reflected in "2.
-Method: One action - multiple results");
+Test cases must not contain a chain of steps with expected results for them (in a way "step-result" → "step-result" → "step-result"); such test cases must be separated into several test cases with different pre-conditions.
+See the document attached below for details.

 -

-One test must be created for cases when there is a necessity to check several conditions but they comes simultaneously;
+One test must be created for cases when there is a necessity to check several conditions, but they come simultaneously.

 -

-Expected result must be clearly described in test case body;
+The expected result must be clearly described in the test case body.

 -

-Use data driven approach - "one test with different input parameters" → "1 case with a tabular data inside" (applied for cases directed on different validation rules check-up - describe the table as a table with columns: value - isValid - errorMessageText).
+Use a data-driven approach: "one test with different input parameters" → "1 case with tabular data inside" (applied for cases directed on different validation rules check-up, describe the table as a table with columns: value - isValid - errorMessageText).

 End State